drkgyoung/UK_Biobank_codelists/README.md

 Clinical data from UK Biobank (diagnoses, test results etc.) are provided in the gp_clinical file, which contains both read_2 and read_3 fields.
   * **gp\_read2\_\*** files are lists of Read 2 codes to use with the read_2 field
   * **gp\_read3\_\*** files are Read 3 codes to use with the read_3 field.
 Matches must be exact and case sensitive.
 Both fields should be used to identify individuals with a specific condition/type of test etc.
   * HbA1c test searches only: the numeric result of the test will either be in the value1 field gp_clinical, or value1 will contain "OPR003" and the result will be in value2.
-We ignore any units suggested by the Read code description or in the value3 field and assume all values <=20 are in % and all values >20 are in mmol/mol.
+    * When using the full HbA1c codelist (to find all HbA1c tests) we ignore any units suggested by the Read code description or in the value3 field and assume all values <=20 are in % units and all values >20 are in mmol/mol units.
 Values <3.9 and >195 are excluded.
 If a patient has mutiple valid reading on the same day, results are averaged by day.
+    * When using the PBCL HbA1c codelist to find a selective group of HbA1c tests which are more likely to be accurate: assume Read codes with 'DCCT aligned' in the description are in % units and exclude values <3.9 or >20; assume Read codes with 'IFCC standardised' in the description are in mmol/mol units and exclude values <20.01 or >195.

 #### Prescriptions
 Prescription data from UK Biobank are provided in the gp_scripts file.
 This contains read_2, bnf_code, dmd_code and drug_name fields; none are fully populated.
 We search both the read_2 and drug_name fields as combined these provide good coverage.